-The country of the United Arab Emirates has been known for being highly business friendly, what with the famed ‘zero-tax’ regime in place for decades now.
-This has encouraged creation of hundreds of thousands of businesses and millions of jobs in the country, and has made Dubai the land of dreams for entrepreneurs with unlimited opportunities.
+The country of the United Arab Emirates has been known for being highly business-friendly, what with the famed ‘zero-tax’ regime in place for decades now.
+This has encouraged the creation of hundreds of thousands of businesses and millions of jobs in the country and has made Dubai the land of dreams for entrepreneurs with unlimited opportunities.

 There are fundamentally three types of direct and indirect taxes in UAE, and in Dubai in particular:

 - VAT/Sales Tax

 - Service Tax

 Majority of the business in Dubai is done by expats from all over the world, sometimes with families residing in their home countries.
 A vacant property in the home country at times is sufficient to show a ‘tie’ to the individual and can cause tax liability in both, the home and the host country.
 Being a tax defaulter in either of the countries can be a legal hassle and is likely to be expensive and time-consuming to get out of.

 Value Added Tax has been announced to be introduced in the UAE to aid the revenue of the government and reduce dependence on income from oil.
 The additional cost would be passed on to consumers either partially or completely.
 As a new type of tax which would come into play in the UAE, understanding among the masses is limited.

 If the entity for taxation in question is a corporate entity, then the company may exist physically in UAE, or also in a virtual office.
 In either case, the entity has to prove that the place of factual management is UAE in order to avail tax benefits in UAE.

 The UAE also has various tax agreements with different countries for avoiding Double Taxation based on criteria applicable based on the business being conducted.
 This helps in the taxpayers save unnecessary deductions